Xiong1028/travel_website_client/README.md

 ------

-This project is using GPL license.
+This project is under `GNU/GPL` license.